mafintosh/fsctl/README.md

 To lock only a portion of the file, `offset` and `length` may be passed.
 A `length` of `0` will request a lock from `offset` to the end of the file.

+On macOS and Linux, BSD locks are used and so only locks on the whole file are supported.

 Note that the lock is only advisory and there is nothing stopping another process from accessing the file by simply ignoring the lock.

 Options include: